Watch maintenance and care

 Long press of button A – continuous hand movement

-3) Return the crown to position I.
+Then return the crown to position I.

-(can be done at any time)
+Chronograph setting is complete (can be done at any time)

 Water resistance